victorhaynes/new-destiny/README.md

 ND_DEBUG=1
 ND_PRODUCTION=0
 ```
 Try using a dumb value for `ND_RIOT_API_KEY` and running the example code.
 Examine the traceback and you'll notice all kinds of helpful information gets captured.
 This gets even more helpful when you start experiencing `internally` (blocked by `New Destiny`) and `externally` (Blocked by Riot/`429` was actually received) enforced `RiotRelatedRateLimitException` errors and not just general `RiotAPIError`s.
-See "design philosphy" for more.
+See "design philosophy" for more.

 If you want to see the actual `internal` rate limiting behavior in action set `ND_PRODUCTION=0` and simply spawn a lot of concurrent `perform_riot_request()`.
 Try doing 100 or 200 concurrently.
-This should easily exceed the Personal & Development API key rate limits and this will protect you from slamming Riot N - M times becasue the straw that will break the proverbial camel's back never gets sent.
+This should easily exceed the Personal & Development API key rate limits and this will protect you from slamming Riot N - M times because the straw that will break the proverbial camel's back never gets sent.

 If you want to see the `external` rate limiting behavior set `ND_PRODUCTION=1` and use high values for `ND_CUSTOM_SECONDS_LIMIT` and `ND_CUSTOM_MINUTES_LIMIT`.
-If you actually exceed whatever your real assigned rate limit(s) is/are you will received **one** inbound `429` response from Riot which will raise a specific `RiotRelatedRateLimitException` exception subclass with an `.enforcement type` attribute = `external`.
+If you actually exceed whatever your real assigned rate limit(s) is/are you will receive **one** inbound `429` response from Riot which will raise a specific `RiotRelatedRateLimitException` exception subclass with an `.enforcement type` attribute = `external`.
 For every request you send into `New Destiny` (even concurrently) after Riot sends its blocking signal you will receive the applicable `RiotRelatedRateLimitException` exception subclass with an `.enforcement type` of `internal`.
 So as far as Riot sees you only tried to exceed your assigned rate limit one time.
 They will never see the other N - M requests.
 That is what we call a gentlemanly rate limiter.

 # Question & Answer